quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week2.md

 - 11:00 AM: Now subdropdowns are also positioned based on the screen height.
 Updated **PR #265**.
 Now refactoring the Code.
 - 12:00 PM: Undo the changes when the `onLeave` handler is triggered. (**#240**)
 - 1:00  PM: **Fixed:** Sometimes door menu is not visible in modular UI.
 Tested all possible cases, refactored the code. **PR #265** Updated.
 Going on for the next issue. (**#240**)
+- 3:00  PM: Able to make the UV sliders responsive, bit the positioning of sliders is not up to mark when the screen width decreases.

 ## **Monday: Februrary 12**
 - 9:20  AM: Signed In.